xherin1999/noetia/noetia-whitepaper-v0.1-beta31.md

 ### 2.3.1 α–β–γ Exposure Composition (Regime Semantics)
 In a mind-native context, we replace “punishment” with **liability exposure and settlement**.
-A “Regime” (Γ) is not a physical territory, but a descriptive name for recurring contract implementations under a shared interface bundle: a shared interface bundle that may (optionally) specify entry predicates, evidence standards, and baseline exposure templates.
+A “Regime” (Γ) is not a physical territory, but a descriptive name for recurring contract implementations under a shared interface bundle that may (optionally) specify entry predicates, evidence standards, and baseline exposure templates.
 Some regimes use a baseline (`γ`); others omit it entirely.

 Given an interaction within Regime Γ involving a claimant mind A and a counterparty mind B: